 Ready to enhance your home with a Level 2 charger?
 Here’s how to make it happen efficiently and safely.

-Start by selecting a charger that is compatible with your EV and tailored to your charging needs.
-Consider your car’s recommended charging rate and connector type (such as SAE J1772 or Tesla’s proprietary connector) and your desired charging speed.
-Opt for a 6.2kW unit for standard needs or a 19.2kW charger for faster charging, keeping your budget and desired features in mind.
+Begin by selecting a Level 2 EV charger that is fully compatible with your vehicle and aligned with your specific charging requirements.
+Consider your car’s recommended charging rate and compatible EV charger connector type, such as SAE J1772 or Tesla’s proprietary connector, as well as your preferred charging speed.

 Assessing Your Electrical Panel

-Most homes will need to upgrade their electrical panel to accommodate the increased power demand of a Level 2 charger.
-It’s crucial to have a qualified electrician assess your panel’s capacity and recommend any necessary upgrades.
+Most homes will require an electrical panel upgrade to support the increased power demand of a Level 2 charger, especially for higher-amperage hardwired units, such as an 80-amp Level 2 charger.
+This is particularly important when the panel also supplies other significant household loads.
+It’s essential to have a qualified electrician evaluate your panel’s capacity and recommend any necessary upgrades.
+For detailed guidance, refer to our EV Charging Electrical Load Calculation guide.

 Circuit Installation